 → Writing Prompt 4: Everything has beauty, but not everyone sees it. –

 Many people think puppies and kittens are beautiful.
 On the other hand, some other people see the beauty in lizards and sharks.
-Therefore, can you think of something that you think is beautiful when you see it that perhaps other people do not?
+Can you think of something that you think is beautiful that perhaps other people do not?

 → Writing Prompt 5: The journey with a 1000 miles begins with one step. –

 Some people believe that the journey Confucius spoke of was a physical journey, like traveling from New York to Florida.
-However, he probably also meant a journey in life, like learning a new language or learning how to paint.
-Therefore, pick something you would like to learn and explain what first step you would need to get started.
+But it’s more likely that he was referring to our journey in life, like learning a new language or learning how to paint.
+Pick something you would like to learn and explain what first step you would need to get started.

 → Writing Prompt 6: The man who moves a mountain begins by carrying away small stones.